BorrowSanitizer/docs/src/about.md

 # About

 Reach out to us [on Zulip](https://bsan.zulipchat.com/) if you have questions or are interested in contributing.
+BorrowSanitizer is open-source and publicly available [on GitHub](https://github.com/borrowsanitizer).

 ## Team
 BorrowSanitizer is currently being developed by: